 ‘I don’t care if you care or not, but leave mum out of all this.
 You have already done enough damage with this ridiculous story of yours.
 God knows how she is going to react to that.’

-‘Well, she is stronger than you think,’ Leontine wrestled her arm out of her sister’s grasp.
+‘Well, she is stronger than you think.’
+Leontine wrestled her arm out of her sister’s grasp.
 ‘Judging from what she had to endure watching you take that stupid ring out of your bra.
 I saw her face.
 You were too busy snuggling up to him to notice how displeased and sad she was at that ridiculous scene.’

 She looked down on her arm at the red mark caused by Adeline’s hold.
-Adeline followed her gaze thinking they had never been so ready with their hands on one another and at the same time shook her head with a sarcastic show of commiseration, ‘Thank goodness for that fleeting moment of fun after you served us with that crummy photo shoot from a Vogue magazine hanging onto the door like salt fish left to dry.’
+Adeline followed her gaze thinking they had never been so ready with their hands on one another and at the same time shook her head with a sarcastic show of commiseration.
+‘Thank goodness for that fleeting moment of fun after you served us with that crummy photo shoot from a Vogue magazine hanging onto the door like salt fish left to dry.’

 She laughed at her own spiteful ingenuity.

-‘My scene, as you call it, she found funny!
+‘My scene, as you call it, mummy found it funny.
 Besides, she was expecting it because I had told her about it beforehand.
 I was not going to do it like that if you had been pleased at my engagement.’

-‘But he was meant to be engaged to me!’
-Leontine shouted, beside herself.
+‘But he was meant to be engaged to me,’ Leontine shouted, beside herself.
 ‘He meant to marry the one in the shed.
-And that was ME!’
+And that was ME.’

 ‘Keep your voice down, you silly girl.
 Mum must not know we are quarrelling.
 Remember the pact?’